Hospital Universitario La Paz: Institute for Health Research

 Apart from the excellence of its staff and the quality of their core platforms, IdiPAZ strength resides on the synergies with the hospital day-to-day work, the possibility of expedite clinical trials or dig in its vast archives for research data.
 IdiPAZ's researchers participates in hundreds of research projects funded either by the regional or national agencies, the European Union or several private philanthropic organizations.
-The institute itself is part of two EU-funded distributed research infraestructures (ERICs): EATRIS (devoted to translational research) and ECRIN (to clinical trials).
+The institute itself is part of two EU-funded distributed research Infrastructures (ERICs): EATRIS (devoted to translational research) and ECRIN (to clinical trials).

 Taken together the IdiPAZ, the UAM's School of Medicine, the Alberto Sols Biomedical Research Institute (affiliated to the CSIC), the Instituto de Salud Carlos III main administrative and research campus (ancient Hospital del Rey: comprising CNIO and CNIC, among other institutes) and even the slightly far away Ramón y Cajal Institute for Health Research (linked to SERMAS' Hospital Universitario Ramón y Cajal) you can find in a couple of square kilometres the biggest biomedical and health research hub of Spain.